The Brooks Range and Wildlife of Alaska's North Slope

 Please feel free to send us an email at firstname.lastname@example.org for more information.

-To reserve a spot for this academy, a 50% deposit of the total cost is required by January 1, 2023.
-If booking within 30 days of the start of the academy, the total cost of the trip is required in order to make a reservation.
+To reserve a spot for this workshop, a 50% deposit of the total cost is required by June 1, 2023.
+If booking within 30 days of the start of the trip, the total cost of the trip is required in order to make a reservation.

 For payments, we accept Credit Card, Paypal, and Venmo.

-If final payments are not received within 30 days of the start of the academy, we are allowed to consider your reservation canceled and can offer that spot to someone else.
+If final payments are not received within 30 days of the start of the trip, we are allowed to consider your reservation canceled and can offer that spot to someone else.

 If you do cancel, we require written notice in which cancellation fees in the following amounts

-If canceled within 31 days or more prior to the start of the academy, the total cost of the deposit plus a $50 per person administrative fee.
+If canceled within 31 days or more prior to the start of the trip, the total cost of the deposit plus a $50 per person administrative fee.